Building caring communities together | Western Cape Government

 • Offer their seat to older persons, disabled and pregnant commuters on public transport.

-• Respect their school, teachers, and uniform by adhering to the school’s code of conduct.
+• Respect their school, teachers, and peers.

 • Always be honest and help those less fortunate than they are.